orocos/orocos-docs/docs/rtt/rtt-lua-cookbook.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 More useful than just running once is to be able to execute a function synchronously with the updateHook of the host component.
 This can be achieved by registering a ExecutionEngine hook (much easier than it sounds!).

-The following Lua service code implements a simple monitor that tracks the currently active (TaskContext) state of the component in whose context it is running.
-When the state changes the new state is written to a port "tc_state", which is added to the context TC.
+The following Lua service code implements a simple monitor that tracks the currently active (``TaskContext``) state of the component in whose context it is running.
+When the state changes the new state is written to a port ``tc_state``, which is added to the context TC.

 This code could be useful for a supervision statemachine that can then easily react to this state change by means of an event triggered port.